Hifumi Abe: Cadet and high school competitions

 Abe had won several competitions as a cadet including the Asian U17 Championships in 2012, and the European Cup Cadets in 2012.

-The World Cadet Championships in Miami was Abe's first high-level international tournament.
-He reached the final, meeting Georgia's Koba Mchedishvili, and lost by ippon, settling for silver.
+The 2013 World Cadet Championships in Miami was Abe's first high-level international tournament.
+He reached the final, meeting Georgia's Koba Mchedishvili, who threw Abe for waza-ari, forcing Abe to settle for silver.
 The tournament was held on Abe's 16th birthday.

 Abe defeated the son of Japanese legend Toshihiko Koga, Hayato, at the 2015 Inter-High School Championships.

 2014 All-Japan Junior Championships

 The junior national tournament was held in Saitama.
 Abe defeated Takamasa Sueki in the final.

 2014 Youth Olympic Games

-Abe transitioned from cadet to junior level at the Youth Olympics in Nanjing.
+Abe transitioned from cadet to junior level, competing in the –66 kg event at the 2014 Youth Olympics in Nanjing.
 He played ippon judo throughout the tournament, and defeated Ukraine's Bogdav Iadov by waza-ari using sode tsurikomi goshi, and then seoi nage for ippon, securing a gold medal for Japan.
 Both throws that were showcased in the final are his favourite techniques.